Waypoint Journeys Presents

 Expedition Investment

-USD per person · 10-day expedition · max 5 guests
+per person, twin share · 10-day expedition · max 5 guests

-Fully inclusive of Beirut–Damascus–Beirut overland transfers, private vehicle throughout, licensed English-speaking guide, all hotel accommodation, all entrance fees, and the security clearance and travel permits required for entry.
-Daily breakfast included.
+Fully inclusive of all meals and accommodation — 5★/4★ hotels, the Deir Mar Musa monastery night, and a Latakia beach resort — private vehicle throughout Syria including Damascus Airport transfers, licensed English-speaking guide, all entrance fees, and the security clearance and travel permits required for entry.

 Reserve Your SpotSyria carries advisories — we take that seriously.
-The corridor we operate (Damascus, Bosra, Maaloula, Saidnaya, Deir Mar Musa, Krak des Chevaliers, Tartus, Palmyra, Homs, Hama, Apamea, and Aleppo) has been stable and well-travelled by a small community of foreign visitors throughout the past year.
+The corridor we operate (Damascus, Bosra, Maaloula, Deir Mar Musa, Palmyra, Krak des Chevaliers, Tartus, Latakia, Saladin Castle, Aleppo, the Dead Cities, Apamea, and Hama) has been stable and well-travelled by a small community of foreign visitors throughout the past year.
 Our in-country partner handles every transfer, hotel, and the security clearance and travel permits required by the authorities.
-You are picked up at Beirut–Rafic Hariri International Airport, driven overland across the Masnaa border, and accompanied by a licensed English-speaking guide for the entire ten days.
+You are met on arrival — at Damascus International Airport, or in Beirut or Amman with staffed border assistance — and accompanied by a licensed English-speaking guide for the entire ten days.
 We monitor advisories continuously, and we will not operate any segment that has become unstable — full refund applies if we have to cancel for safety.
 We're happy to discuss any specific question about the route or current conditions.